Discriminative Semantic Transitive Consistency for Cross-Modal Learning: Approach

 The proposed network, Fig.~\ref{fig:approach}, contains six different sub-networks, two encoders $\mathbf{E_x}$ and $\mathbf{E_y}$ for encoding each of the individual modalities, two classification networks $\mathbf{C_x}$ and $\mathbf{C_y}$ for each of the modalities and two translation networks $\mathbf{T_{xy}}$ and $\mathbf{T_{yx}}$ for translating each of the modalities to the other respectively.
 Each of the sub-networks are MLPs themselves, the details of the number of layers and their sizes is given in the Experiments section.
 The network takes a pair of data points $\{(\x_i,\y_i)\}$ as the input while training and uses the following losses.

-\paragraph{Cross entropy losses.} We use the standard cross-entropy losses for training the modality classifiers,
+\paragraph{Cross entropy losses.} We use the standard cross-entropy losses for training the modality classifiers.
+In this loss, there are no interactions between the modalities, and the networks for individual modality are trained separately to improve the classification accuracy.

-\paragraph{Discriminative Semantic Transitive Consistency (DSTC) losses.} The DSTC losses enforce that once an input from one modality is translated into the other modality, it maintains the same class, i.e.\ if $\x:$`dog' and $\x:\y$ by translation, then $\y:$`dog' as well, by transitivity of the property of discriminative class membership.
+\paragraph{Discriminative Semantic Transitive Consistency (DSTC) losses} The DSTC losses enforce that once an input from one modality is translated into the other modality, it maintains the same class, i.e.\ if $\x:$`dog' and $\x:\y$ by translation, then $\y:$`dog' as well, by transitivity of the property of discriminative class membership.
 Formally, the loss is given by

-\paragraph{Cyclic DSTC (cDSTC) losses.} The cyclic versions of the DSTC loss ensures that when an input is double translated to the other modality and then back to the original modality, it maintains its class,
+\paragraph{Cyclic DSTC (cDSTC) losses.} The cyclic versions of the DSTC loss ensures that when an input is double translated to the other modality and then back to the original modality, it maintains its class, i.e.\ if $\x:$`dog' and $\x:\y:\hat{\x}$ by cyclic translation, then $\hat{\x}:$`dog' as well.

 \paragraph{Pointwise consistency losses.} Apart from the DSTC losses, we also use the paired data from both the modalities to enforce that the projection from one modality lies close to that from other, after translation, in the respective representation spaces, i.e.\